Recap / The Simpsons S 14 E 6 The Great Louse Detective

 Homer: Once I kill you, everyone will think I'm the real Homer.
 Hahahahaha!

-Sideshow Bob:[turning to the others] None of this seems odd to you?
+Sideshow Bob:[turning to the others with some confusion] None of this seems odd to you?

 Why Don't You Just Shoot Him?: At Moe's, the regulars mock Sideshow Bob's inability to kill Bart, with Lenny suggesting he "just come up behind him with a knife and slit his throat real quick-like".